stronka/python-backend-boilerplate/README.md

 # Python backend boilerplate

 Meant to be a bootstrap for setting up a micro backend without having to write all the tedious boilerplate.
+To start a new project simply clone the code and save yourself time of setting basics every time.

 ## Requirements